 The Twenty-First Century Communications and Video Accessibility Act

 The CVAA Rulemaking and Order from October 2011

 addresses guidelines on what performance objectives must be met for advanced communication devices and applications.
-These types of objectives include access without vision, with low vision, without hearing, without color perception, with limited manual dexterity, without speech, etc. The objectives also address availability of information without requiring vision, hearing, etc. These functional objectives are inline the core principles of WCAG 2 guidelines and Section 508.
+These types of objectives include access without vision, with low vision, without hearing, without color perception, with limited manual dexterity, without speech, etc. The objectives also address the availability of information without requiring vision, hearing, etc. These functional objectives are in line with the core principles of WCAG 2 guidelines and Section 508.
 Thus, WCAG 2 guidelines and Section 508 standards are a logical starting point for mobile app accessibility under CVAA.

 Mobile apps including mobile web apps may be subject to one or more accessibility standards.
 Additionally, the main international standards for accessible web content the WCAG 2 Guidelines are a good foundation for ensuring mobile apps are accessible to people with disabilities.
 As requirements for the ADA are spelled out by the DOJ and additional rulemaking is made under the CVAA more specific standards are likely to emerge around mobile content.

 Not sure where to start?
 Use our mobile app accessibility testing tools to ensure your app is compliant and accessible for all.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More

 We can help you meet WCAG standards and maintain ADA and AODA compliance:

 - Connect with us today to learn more about our comprehensive approach to digital accessibility, including our automated and manual auditing capabilities and extensive range of managed services.

 - Visit our resources section to download free white papers and webinars, and find our newest blogs on industry trends.